tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 IANA is requested to create an entry, echo_required(121) in the existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column being set to "Y".

+# ECHOConfig Extension Guidance {#config-extensions}

+Any future information or hints that influence the outer ClientHello should be specified as ECHOConfig extensions.
+This is primarily because the outer ClientHello exists only in support of ECHO.
+Namely, it is both an envelope for the encrypted inner ClientHello and enabler for authenticated key mismatch signals (see {{server-behavior}}).
+In contrast, the inner ClientHello is the true ClientHello used upon ECHO negotiation.
+Any information that influences the inner ClientHello, if needed, therefore belongs elsewhere, such as the corresponding HTTPSSVC record {{!HTTPSSVC}}.

 --- back